How to Feed Birds Safely This Winter

 When you attract birds to your yard, you’re creating an environment where they concentrate and mix in ways that are rare in the wild, sometimes making it easier for diseases to spread among them.
-That hit home this summer, when a mysterious avian ailment killed East Coast and Midwest yard visitors and spurred advisories in many states.
-While that specific cause for alarm has waned, your drive to keep birds healthy all year should not.
+That has it home in recent yers, as avian flu has surged among wild bird populations and, at times, spurred advisories to take down feeders in many states.
+While the dangers your bird's face around the feeder can come and go, your drive to keep them healthy all year should not.

 How to Clean